artur-ciocanu/launch.en/help/launch-reference/publishing/publishing-flow.md

 These rights are not inclusive.
 For a single person to perform the workflow from start to finish, that person must be granted all three rights within a given property.

-For more information on managing permissions for Platform Launch, see the [user permissions guide](../administration/user-permissions.md).
+See the [user permissions guide](../administration/user-permissions.md) for more information on managing permissions for tags.

 ## Library state {#state}